-- Green Tea Extract – I like our own Clear EGCg which is a pure, decaffeinated green tea extract - (1-3 capsules/day)
+- Green Tea Extract – I like our own Teavigo which is a pure, decaffeinated green tea extract - (1-3 capsules/day)

 - Coffee Enemas – help clear the liver and decrease cytokine levels

-- Complete Mineral Complex from an organic, whole-food source that is properly chelated – I use a product called Multi Mins (3/day)
+- Complete Mineral Complex from an organic, whole-food source that is properly chelated – 2-3/day.
+Make SURE yours do NOT contain copper!!!

 As always, NEVER use my newsletters or website as a recipe book to try things on your own.
 Find a competent doctor to test you on everything!